Once an uncommon glasshouse insect in Britain, fluted scale now occurs on outdoor plants in sheltered places.

 When buying Citrus, Acacia or Choisya, check carefully to make sure they are free of infestation.
 If plants do become infested, this can be a difficult insect to eradicate.

 Check susceptible plants frequently so action can be taken before a damaging population has developed.
 This scale insect has several generations a year and so there is no specific time when control measures may be most effective.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+When choosing control options you can minimise harm to non-target animals by using the methods in the non-pesticide section below.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 Light infestations are of little consequence and can be tolerated.
 Note that dead scales can remain firmly attached to the plants.
 The success of any treatment can be gauged by the extent to which new growth remains free of scale insects